Real estate for starters. How much do I need to invest in real estate? Active investment.

 Here is the most straightforward strategy to save money for a downpayment.
 And you do it by investing.

 You do it by house hacking.
-House hacking means getting an owner-occupied loan instead investor loan.
+House hacking means getting an owner-occupied loan instead of an investor loan.
 House hacking strategy: buying a multi-unit property (multi-family or single-family house where you can rent individual rooms), living in one unit, and renting out the other(s).
 That way, you can save quite a lot of money.

 Repairing and maintenance